 If you can, get into Clown Bar.
 Another spot with plenty of seats at the bar, this trendy restaurant has been classified as a historical monument since 1995.
 The interior is decorated with weird and wonderful clown murals, paying homage to its famous neighbor—a 19th-century circus!
 What’s on the plate is less weird and more wonderful: beautiful market-fresh seasonal produce, cooked by some of Paris’ most talented chefs.

-For even more solo travel recommendations, check out our detailed guide to eating alone in Paris.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+For even more solo travel recommendations, check out our detailed guide to eating alone in Paris.Want our insider’s guide to eating in Paris?
+Just add your email address in the form below!

 After spending countless hours (and euros!) at Paris’ fromageries and two years working at Michelin-star restaurant Septime, Paris’ food culture has become a part of Jess.
 She is the Operations Manager and very first guide for Devour Paris.